z0r0z/helios/README.md

 Swapping is routed from this same contract.
 Easy peasy.

-Math is handled by external helper contracts called `swapStrategy`.
+Math is handled by external helper contracts called `swapper`.

 Currently, pairs are supported.
 Can use raw ETH too.